 Tonsillitis is usually caused by a virus such as:

 Bacteria also can cause it, most commonly group A streptococcus (strep throat).
 Rarely, tonsillitis can be caused by something other than an infection.

 How Is Tonsillitis Diagnosed?

-A health care provider may use a soft cotton swab to gently collect a sample from the tonsils and back of the throat.
-This can be:
+Your doctor will ask about your symptoms and examine your throat and neck.
+Your doctor may use a soft cotton swab to gently collect a sample from your tonsils and the back of your throat for testing.

 How Is Tonsillitis Treated?

 Tonsillitis is contagious.
-Sneezing and coughing can pass the germ causing the illness from one person to the next.
+This means you can get it from someone else who has it.
+Sneezing and coughing can pass the tonsillitis-causing virus or bacteria from one person to the next.

 Reviewed by: Steven M. Andreoli, MD